Child Support Modification FAQs

 Q: What happens if a Mississippi court modifies a child support award under which the non-custodial parent owes back child support?

 A: Any back child support that a non-custodial parent owes is still considered to be outstanding even after a modification is granted.
 In other words, overdue child support can not be erased by a modification because child support modifications in Mississippi are only retroactive back to the date on which the petition for modification was filed.

 Q: Is it possible to request a temporary child support modification?

 A: Yes, under some circumstances it is possible to obtain a temporary child support modification.
 If there has been a substantial change in circumstances that is expected to be short-lived (for example, if the child or a parent suffers a temporary medical emergency) then the court will often be inclined to grant a temporary modification given the circumstances.

 Let Us Help You with Your Family Law Case

-If you are interested in modifying a child support award in Mississippi, contact Derek L. Hall, PLLC today.
+If you are interested in modifying a child support award in Mississippi, contact Derek L. Hall, PC today.
 Our experienced family law attorneys handle a wide variety of legal matters including adoptions, divorces, paternity hearings, child support modifications, and child custody arrangements.
 If you would like to discuss a family law issue during a free initial consultation call our Jackson office today at (601) 202-2222.